AmrutRaote/PDF-chatbot-using-gemini/README.md

 # 📄 Chat with PDF using Gemini

-This is a **Streamlit application** that allows users to upload PDF files and ask questions about their content.
-The app utilizes **Google's Gemini language model** for answering questions based on the content of the PDFs.
-The application extracts text from the PDF, processes it, and creates a vector store using the FAISS library for efficient search.
+This **Streamlit application** allows users to upload PDF files and ask questions about their content.
+It leverages **Google's Gemini language model** to provide accurate answers based on the content of the PDFs.
+The app extracts both text and images from PDFs, processes them, and creates a vector store using the FAISS library for efficient content search.

 ## 🛠 Features

-- Upload multiple PDF files.
+- Upload multiple PDF files and process their content.
-- Ask questions about the content of the uploaded PDFs.
+- Extract both text and images from the PDF files.
-- Uses Google's **Gemini language model** for generating answers.
+- Uses **Google's Gemini language model** to answer user questions.
-- Automatically processes the PDFs into searchable text chunks.
+- Automatically splits PDF content into searchable text chunks and image summaries.
+- Efficiently searches through PDF content using **FAISS**.

 ## 📋 Table of Contents

 - [Libraries Used](#-libraries-used)